r-lib/pkgdown/tests/testthat/_snaps/build-news.md

       <p class="text-muted">CRAN release: 2020-01-01</p>
     </div>

-# clear error for bad hierarchy
+# clear error for bad hierarchy - bad nesting

     Invalid NEWS.md: inconsistent use of headers for sections. i See ?build_news

----
+# clear error for bad hierarchy - h3

     Invalid NEWS.md: no use of h1 or h2 headers for sections. i See ?build_news